 The Fall and Spring Intramurals Program, which runs for several weeks, promotes physical fitness, sportsmanship and teamwork, with students split into new teams each day.

-Any student in grades 6-8 is eligible to participate.
 This is a great way for students to get to know each other and to play and develop skills in a relaxed and fun environment.
 Activities include Gatorball, kickball, indoor soccer, basketball, floor hockey, wiffle ball and gauntlet dodgeball.

 The middle school after school study hall program is a chance for students to complete homework and other schoolwork in a supervised setting from 2:40 - 4:15 pm, Mondays - Thursdays.
 Payment options are available monthly for the full month, two days/week, and per diem at $17.